Odds tick upward for development of tropical wave in central Atlantic

 WHAT TO EXPECT FOR FINAL 2 MONTHS OF ATLANTIC HURRICANE SEASON

-The FOX Forecast Center says it will likely be toward the end of the second week of October when the wave approaches a "fork in the road," determining whether it develops into a storm or fades into disorganized showers.
+The FOX Forecast Center said it will likely be toward the end of the second week of October when the wave approaches a "fork in the road," determining whether it develops into a storm or fades into disorganized showers.

 Computer models remain split on whether the next named storm on the 2025 list, "Jerry," will form out of the broad complex of thunderstorms.